Luigi-Papalia/GestioneTicketsEnv/README.md

 This repository provides a Docker environment that includes a simple SMTP server with webmail and a local DNS service.
 It can be used for development or adapted for production deployments.

+## Pre-requisites

+This env works ONLY on linux. you can run it on WSL2 Ubuntu just fine.

 ## Components

 - **Bind9**: local DNS server used to expose an MX record for `example.local`.